Patrick3131/Tentacles/README.md

 A session (identified by UUID) is a period devoted to a particular value proposition activity.
 The UUID identifying the session is automatically added and managed.
 This brings the advantage of further possibilities to analyse the data, as connections between the events can be derived.
 For example as Tentacles tracks every status change of a ValueProposition with a timestamp it is easily possible to calculate the duration between the value proposition started and completed.

-Lets use Youtube as an example, lets simplify and say their value proposition is offering engaging content, in particular videos.
+Let's use Youtube as an example, let's simplify and say their value proposition is offering engaging content, in particular videos.
 To measure this, watching videos is analysed.
 The user experience of watching a video usually involves these steps:
 ```mermaid
 graph LR